Skip to main content

 Add the MCP server block

-Open the file (create it if it doesn’t exist) and add the mcpServers entry below.
-Replace mp_YOUR_TOKEN_HERE with your actual API key.
+Open the file (create it if missing) and add a mcpServers entry:

-When you create a key from Settings → API & MCP, the dialog includes a copy-paste-ready version of this snippet with your token already filled in.
+When you create the key from Settings → API & MCP, the dialog includes a copy-paste-ready version of this exact snippet with the token already filled in.

 3